-Figure: Base Station BS4 (Rear View) - Connector Strip X1
+Figure: Rear View - Terminal Strip X1

-Table: BS4 - Pin Assignments of Terminal Strip X1
+Table: Pin Assignments of Terminal Strip X1

 Connection Port Description

 Direct connection Board connection

-1 No t used
+1 Not t used

-2 U {P0/E} port 0 Connection of a U {P0/E} interface
+2 U P0/E port 0 Connection of a U P0/E interface

-3 NOTE: This port must always be connected!
+3 NOTE: This port must al ways be connected!

-4 U {P0/E} port 1 It is not possible to Connection of a second
+4 U P0/E port 1 It is not possible to Connection of a second

-5 connect a further U {P0/E} interface.
-U {P0/E} interface
+5 connect a further U P0/E interface.
+U P0/E interface

-6 U {P0/E} port 2 It is not possible to Connection of a third U {P0/E}
+6 U P0/E port 2 It is not possible to Connection of a third $U{P0/E}$

-7 connect a further U {P0/E} interface interface.
+7 connect a further U P0/E interface. interface

 8 Not used

 The connector strip is polarized.

-After connecting the first $U{\text{P0/E}}$ interface, the base station BS4 is ready for use.
+After connecting the first $U{\text{P0/E}}$ interface, the base station BS5 is ready for use.

-8.2.3 LEDs of the BS4 Base Station
+5.2.3 LEDs

-The front panel of the BS4 base station features two LEDs that indicate the operating states.
+The front panel of the BS5 base station features two LEDs that indicate the operating states.